 How old do I have to be to volunteer?

-Smithsburg EMS accepts new members as young as 16 years of age with parental consent.
-Voting rights are extended at the age of 18.
+Smithsburg EMS accepts new members at 18 years of age.
 Paramedic training may begin as early as 18 years of age.
 Worried about being too advanced in age?
 Don’t worry.
 Our oldest operational members have successfully functioned well into their seventies.

 Is EMS a dangerous profession?

 When well managed, EMS services can be provided in a remarkably safe manner, but it is important to note that EMS is a statistically dangerous profession.
 Studies show that there are an estimated 12.7 fatalities per 100,000 EMS professionals, more than twice the national average for all workers (5.0) and in line with other high risk professions like police work (14.2) and firefighting (16.5)1.
 Paramedics die during transport, on roadways, and unfortunately, the occasional homicide.
 Unfortunately, abuse of EMS professionals is very high.
 Most EMS professionals will be assaulted during their career and, because we do not carry weapons, we are often defenseless.
 Additionally, paramedics and EMTs must “do no harm,” constantly reminded that our attacker may also be our patient.
 The good news is that the risks can be well managed with proper training and diligence in the field.
 Local police agencies often “clear the scene” of threats before we arrive.
 Advances in reflective striping, radio communications, traffic safety vests, and scene lighting have also allowed us to mitigate some of these risks.

 While it is important to know the risks associated with a career in EMS, it is also important to understand the significant impact a paramedic or EMT can have on someone’s life.
 EMS is a selfless profession worthy of the best our community has to offer.

 I’m a concerned parent.
 Is Smithsburg EMS a safe and nurturing environment for my teen?